 - Start the Siemens SIMATIC manager. - Switch to "TCP/IP -> Network card " using Options > Set PG/PC interface. - The dialog for initialization of a station opens by PLC > Edit Ethernet Node. - To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
-The Mac address may be found at the 2. label beneath the front flap of the CPU. - Choose if necessary the known MAC address of the list of found stations. - Either type in the IP configuration like IP address, subnet mask and gateway.
+The Mac address may be found at the 2. label beneath the front flap of the CPU. - Choose if necessary the known MAC address of the list of found stations.
+To check this with [Blink] you may cause the MT LED to blink. - Either type in the IP configuration like IP address, subnet mask and gateway.
 Or your station is automatically provided with IP parameters by means of a DHCP server.
 Depending of the chosen option the DHCP server is to be supplied with MAC address, equipment name or client ID.
 The client ID is a numerical order of max.
 63 characters.
 The following characters are allowed: "hyphen", 0-9, a-z, A-Z - Confirm with [Assign IP configuration].

-Directly after the assignment the CP 343 is online reachable using the set IP address data.
+Directly after the assignment the PROFINET IO controller is online reachable using the set IP address data.